oaknational/oak-curriculum-schema/README.md

 # oak-curriculum-schema

-Contract tests to ensure data integrity between  Oak apps and their data
+Schemas and fixtures to ensure data integrity between Oak apps and their data.